coolkidscoding/GameProgramming/Lessons/Lesson03/Lesson03.md

 > 2.0 Review

 In the last lesson we discussed the following, lets review.

-+ We discussed how we control the game clock.
++ We discussed how we control the game clock to target a certain FPS.
 How do we do that?
 + We discussed and implemented how we moved our stick man around the screen by only using keyboard controls.

 > Object Oriented Programming